Why Written Contracts Are Essential (Even for Low-Priced Deals)

 Under the statute of frauds, some contracts must be in writing to be enforceable.
 For example, in California, California Civil Code § 1624 and California Commercial Code § 2201 require certain contracts to be in a signed writing and include specific terms.
 These contracts include those:

-So, for some contracts, having a written contract is not only beneficial but also required for enforceability.
+So, for some contracts, having a written contract is not only beneficial but also required to enforce the contract.

 Conclusion

-Verbal “handshake” agreements may have been a common way to do business in the past.
-But without a written contract, establishing and enforcing the terms of the agreement may be impossible.
+Verbal “handshake” agreements may be a common way to do business.
+But without a written contract, proving and enforcing the terms of the agreement may be impossible.

 The text above is intended for informational purposes only and is not legal advice.
 For advice tailored to your situation, please consult with an attorney.